WHY YOUR BODY NEEDS KOMBUCHA?

 - Add a tablespoon of green or black tea and allow it to steep while the water cools to room temperature (a few hours).

-- Bring the mixture to the cool-down phase and then add the SCOBY along with the leftover Kombucha into the jar then cover with a few layers of the tightly woven cloth and secure with a rubber band.
+- Bring the mixture to the cool-down phase and then add the SCOBY along with the leftover Kombucha into the jar then cover with a few layers of the tightly woven cloth and secure it with a rubber band.

 - Set the jar(s) somewhere dark, still, and at room temperature and ferment it for 5-7 days in Summer, and in Winter it takes 8-10 days.